shafnasir/MyPlanBook/PB.md

 As a regular user of the multi-planner, I want to see a main menu where I can select a planner that I want to use so that I can access and use the desired planner.

 **Criteria of Satisfaction**
+- See all my planners on a main menu.
 - Select a planner and go to a new screen or window that displays that planner.

 **Story Points Estimate: 1**